-Teen Sesame Place Worker Got Punched After Asking Man & Woman To Wear Masks
+A 17-Year-Old Sesame Place Worker Got Punched After Asking Guests To Wear Their Masks

 Despite guidance from public health officials, wearing mask out in public has become a divisive and, sometimes, violent subject.
 This week, a teen worker for Sesame Place allegedly got punched in the face after asking a man and woman visiting the theme mark to wear their required face masks.